isomorphic-software/smartclient-docs/classes/OperationBinding.md

 ### Description
 URL to contact to fulfill DSRequests for this operationBinding.

 `dataURL` is typically set as `DataSource.dataURL` rather than on each individual operationBinding.
-However, when using `dataURL` to configure the server side of a [RestConnector](../kb_topics/serverRestConnector.md#kb-topic-server-side-rest-connector), it is common to set `dataURL` at the operationBinding level, as described in the [DataSource-level dataURL](DataSource.md#attr-datasourcedataurl) documentation.

 `dataURL` can be omitted for a DataSource using a Web Service ([DataSource.serviceNamespace](DataSource.md#attr-datasourceservicenamespace) is set).